gentoomen/bhottu/README.md

 _All of the following commands have to be preceeded by bhottu's current name.
 E.g. 'bhottu, list admins'._

 #### admins.py
 Takes care of admin-related stuff.
+Users in the `GODS` list are automatically admins.

 ```
 # Admin-only commands: